tomasMolino/scripts/find_replace/readme.md

 There are two main functionalities for this script

-* Find and replace a word in the files content of a directory.
+* Find and replace a word in the files content of a directory or an especific file.
-* Find and replace a word inside files names of a directory.
+* Find and replace a word inside files names of a directory or an especific file.

 <p align="right">(<a href="#top">back to top</a>)</p>